bfollington/use-stream/README.md

 `redux` is used as an event bus as often as it is used for state management.
 Libraries like `redux-observable` and `redux-sagas` are examples of this pattern in the wild.
 For me, this is valuable functionality and is missing in our out-of-the-box React setup.

 So this is my attempt to bring it back!
-This is a set of hooks that can create an event bus (via observables) that is stored in context and can be subscribed to and emitted to from throughout the React application tree.
+This is a set of hooks that can create an event bus (via observables) that is stored in context.
+The event bus can be *subscribed to* and *emitted to* throughout the React application tree.
 Importantly, this is a separate stream to the actions that update our state which allows for better separation of concerns.

 # Installation